Lea esta hoja informativa en español

 No one should be punished simply because they have a health condition.
 But in many areas of the world, laws and practices unfairly punish people living with HIV because of their HIV-positive status.
 In other words, people living with HIV can face criminal charges for engaging in acts that would not be considered criminal if a person who is not living with HIV engaged in them, such as having consensual sex (both people agree to have sex) with another adult.
 This is often called HIV criminalization.

-Julie is not alone: In the majority of known HIV criminalization cases across the globe, HIV transmission is not at issue in the case -- only alleged HIV non-disclosure (a complainant claiming that their partner did not tell them that they were living with HIV), which pits the word of two partners against one another in court, and is almost impossible to truly prove.
+Julie is not alone: In the majority of known HIV criminalization cases across the globe, HIV transmission is not a deciding factor in the case – only alleged HIV non-disclosure, which pits the word of two partners against one another in court, and is almost impossible to truly prove.
 Although many criminal justice systems are meant to be based on ideals of due process and "innocent until proven guilty," those values and processes are weakened when people living with HIV are inherently seen as sexual predators and "infectors" just for having a health condition.

-Some cases involve acts that pose either zero risk of HIV transmission, or risk that is so low that it is basically nonexistent -- such as spitting, biting, scratching, oral sex, sex with condoms, or sex while the person living with HIV is taking effective HIV drugs.
-These laws were originally based on myths and misconceptions about HIV transmission.
-When they are applied, they reinforce fear, discrimination and stigma against people living with HIV, as well as dangerous misinformation about how HIV is transmitted and can be prevented.
+Some cases involve acts that pose either zero chance of HIV transmission, or risk that is so low that it is basically nonexistent – such as spitting, biting, scratching, oral sex, sex with condoms, or sex while the person living with HIV is taking effective HIV drugs.
+Despite the nonexistent risk, a notable portion of HIV-specific criminal charges come from incidents of spitting and biting, most of them involving law enforcement officials (cops, etc.).
+There are no known cases of a law enforcement officer acquiring HIV due to this type of event.

 Click above to view or download this fact sheet as a PDF slide presentation